Oklahoma gets past Northwestern 76-69 in OT

 Doolittle, who finished with a team-leading 14 points, connected on layups 50 seconds apart, then added a close-in jumper with 19 seconds left in overtime to make it 74-69.
 Miles Reynolds sealed it with layup with three seconds remaining.

-Oklahoma scored the final 10 points in overtime after Northwestern’s Vic Law opened the extra period by hitting a 3-pointer.

-“Doolittle coming off the bench and giving them a lift, those were three big-time moves he made and we weren’t able to answer,” Northwestern coach Chris Collins said.
-“It’s disappointing.
-It hurts.
-We’ve had three of these (kind of losses).”

-Christian James had 12 points and nine rebounds and Rashard Odomes added 13 points — all in the first half — to help the Sooners (11-1) prevail.
+Christian James had 12 points and nine rebounds and Rashard Odomes aded 13 points — all in the first half — to help the Sooners (11-1) prevail in a physical non-conference match-up of Power Five schools.

-“I think we should be winning these games.
-I don’t think there’s any reason we shouldn’t be 11-1, but we’re 8-4.”

-The Wildcats lost their two first Big Ten games, dropping 2-point decisions at Indiana and to No. 5 Michigan earlier this month.

-In this one, Northwestern was hindered by sour free-throw shooting, connecting on only 34.8 percent of its shots (8 for 23) from the line.
+Northwestern was hindered by sour free-throw shooting, connecting on only 34.8 percent of its shots (8 for 23) from the line,

 Neither team could sustain great shooting from the floor in a tightly played contest.
 Oklahoma shot 42.7 percent and Northwestern shot 42.4 percent.